 However, in many people, scleroderma damages structures that are beyond the skin, such as internal organs, blood vessels, and the digestive tract.
-The signs and symptoms vary, depending on the structures that are affected.
+The signs and symptoms vary depending on the systems that are affected.

-This disease affects women more often than men and most commonly occurs between the ages of 30 and 50.
-While there is no cure for scleroderma, a variety of treatments can relieve symptoms and greatly improve the quality of the disease. life of those who suffer from this disease.
+This disease affects women more often than men and most commonly occurs between 30 and 50.
+While there is no cure for Scleroderma, various treatments can relieve symptoms and significantly improve the quality of the disease.
+Life of those who suffer from this disease.

-According to the Scleroderma Foundation, scleroderma is a chronic systemic autoimmune disease characterized by hardening (“sclero”) of the skin (“derma”), although it can also affect the internal organs.
+According to the Scleroderma Foundation, Scleroderma is a chronic systemic autoimmune disease characterized by hardening (“sclerosis”) of the skin (“derma”), although it can also affect the internal organs.

-Currently there is no cure for scleroderma, but there are effective treatments for some forms of the disease and its wide range of symptoms.
+There is no cure for Scleroderma, but there are effective treatments for some forms of the disease and its wide range of symptoms.

-This is because the condition varies widely in different patients, with some having only a very small problem with any progression of the disorder, while others may have a very serious illness.
+This is because the condition varies widely in different patients, with some having only a tiny problem with any progression of the disorder.
+In contrast, others may have a severe illness.

 Fortunately, most patients have the mildest disease.
-Basically there are two types of scleroderma:
+There are two types of Scleroderma: